dagbjorn/microcoffeeonkube/README.md

 microcoffeeonkube-order | MICROCOFFEE\_MONGODB\_SERVICE\_HOST | Kubernetes service (out of the box) microcoffeeonkube-order | MICROCOFFEE\_MONGODB\_SERVICE\_PORT | Kubernetes service (out of the box)

-Note that `env.js` is filtered by a special servlet (`EnvironmentFilterServlet`) in the gui microservice, replacing the environment variables used by the REST endpoint URLs by actual values.
+Note that `env.js` is filtered by a special servlet (`EnvironmentFilterServlet`) in the gui microservice, substituting the environment variables used by the REST endpoint URLs by actual values.

 ## <a name="setting-up-database"></a>Setting up the database